 Wadi Mujib Nature Reserve

-Located close to the Dead Sea, at 410 metres below sea level, Wadi Mujib (see no. 2 on map) is the Earth's lowest nature reserve.
+Located close to the Dead Sea, at 410 meters below sea level, Wadi Mujib (see no. 2 on map) is the Earth's lowest nature reserve.
 The mountainous landscape is cut through by several rivers that have enabled a rich biodiversity: some of the more remote mountain areas provide the habitat for rare species such as mountain cats and ibex.

-This array of canyons and rivers offers more adrenalin-filled hikes that involve a higher level of adventure.
+This array of canyons and rivers offers more adrenaline-filled hikes that involve a higher level of adventure.
 We were lucky enough to try the 'Siq Trail', which followed the course of one of the rivers, ending by a waterfall.

 The walk begins by traversing a walkway across the dam, then continues through the canyon actually in the river; we followed a rope to steady ourselves, wearing lifejackets as we splashed — and occasionally floated — through the water.
 It's not always deep enough to swim in but it had recently rained, so we were treated to an adventure.

 As we began the trail, the morning sun was breaking through the siq (canyon) and illuminating the red stone and turquoise pools — beautiful.
 There is a daily limit of 80 people on this walk and this, coupled with the distance from any roads, made me feel like a real explorer — it was such an exciting and different way to explore the reserve and a real highlight of my trip.